 International Applicants (including applicants from the United States) must first apply online through the Veterinary Medical College Application Service (VMCAS) operated by the American Association of Veterinary Medical Colleges at http://www.aavmc.org/Students-Applicants-and-Advisors/Veterinary-Medical-College-Application-Service.aspx by the VMCAS deadline (September 15).
 Applicants will be contacted to remit the processing fee.
-GRE scores must be received by September 15 and fall and winter transcripts must be received by February 1 and June 1, respectively, where applicable.
+Fall and winter transcripts must be received by February 1 and June 1, respectively, where applicable.

 International Applicant Requirements and Deadlines:

 September 15, 2021

 - applicants will be contacted by UPEI regarding payment of the processing fee

 - interview and W-SAB testing for applicants ranking highly based on academic achievement occurs onsite at the Atlantic Veterinary College

 - receipt of fall semester transcripts for courses in progress, if applicable

 - receipt of winter semester transcripts for courses in progress, if applicable